-Lee Jae-yong is the grandson of Samsung founder Lee Byung-chul, and the only son of Lee Kun-hee, the current chairman of the Samsung group.
+Lee Jae-yong is the billionaire grandson of Samsung founder Lee Byung-chul, and the only son of Lee Kun-hee, the current chairman of the Samsung group.
 Since his father’s heart attack in 2014, Lee has been been seen as responsible for the company, despite not being able to take the official title of chairman.
-His title, according to the company’s website, is still Vice Chairman.
+His title, according to the company’s website, is still vice chairman.

 Article originally published on 11-24-2016.
 Kyle Wiggers contributed to this report.
 Updated on 04-07-2017 by Andy Boxall: Added in news Lee Jae-yong’s trial has begun.